commitdev/docs/docs/about/how-to-report-a-bug.md

 ## How to report an issue or bug on the Commit platform

-These bugs are celebrated in our [#dev](https://commitdev.slack.com/archives/CG1FYLKFD) channel to encourage others to do the same!
-There are two ways to do so:

-1. Report the issue in the Slack channel [#platform-help](https://commitdev.slack.com/archives/CL62LV6JH)

-2. Email our platform team at [platform@commit.dev](mailto:platform@commit.dev)
+Report a bug directly in our platform by using the 'Give Feedback' button in the upper-right hand corner of your screen or by using [this form](https://4xbxmmanuuz.typeform.com/to/zRepfzF6).

 The goal of reaching out is to inform our platform team to be able to take immediate action and resolve the issue as quickly as possible!